Swarleen/Employee-Distrbution/README.md

 - Some records with negative ages were excluded during querying (967 records).
 Ages used were 18 years and above.
 - Some term dates were too far into the future and were not included in the analysis (1599 records).
 Only term dates up to the current date were considered.

-## Getting Started

-To get started with the HR Data Dashboard and explore the rich visualizations and findings, you can follow these steps:

-1. Clone this repository to your local machine.
-2. Ensure you have the necessary tools installed, such as PostgreSQL and Power BI, to analyze and visualize the data effectively.
-3. Load the provided dataset into your MySQL database.
-4. Open the Power BI file (.pbix) to interact with the pre-built visualizations and answer the key HR questions.

 I hope you find this HR Data Dashboard insightful and valuable for your organization's HR planning and decision-making processes.
 Should you have any questions or feedback, feel free to reach out.
 Happy analyzing!